sagemath/trac_to_gh/Issue 5337.md

 # Issue 5337: update French to tutorial to reflect the fact that "I in CC" works in tour_rings.rst

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5337

 Original creator: mhansen